DFE-Digital/dfe-glossary/app/index.md

 A UK teaching qualification where applicants study and train outside of the UK, and leads to the automatic award of qualified teacher status (QTS).
 See [Introducing international qualified teacher status (iQTS)](https://www.gov.uk/government/publications/international-qualified-teacher-status-iqts/introducing-the-international-qualified-teacher-status-iqts-pilot).

+## K

+### Keeping children safe in education (KCSIE)

+Statutory guidance for schools and colleges on safeguarding children and safer recruitment.
+See [Keeping children safe in education](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2).

 ## L

 ### Lead school